Healthcare Information and Management Systems Society: Electronic Medical Record Adoption Model

 HIMSS' Electronic Medical Record Adoption Model is the most widely used assessment of digital excellence in healthcare internationally.
 The model goes from Stage 0 to Stage 7 and describes the adoption and use of electronic health records by hospitals.
 Stage 7 includes no use of paper charts and computerized provider order entry and clinical decision support systems are used in over 90% of the hospital.
 HIMSS Stage 7 remains an uncommon achievement.
 In 2018, 6% of hospitals in the US had achieved HIMSS Stage 7.
 There are various related frameworks.

 Industry collaboration

 Along with the Radiological Society of North America, HIMSS is a sponsor of the Integrating the Healthcare Enterprise (IHE) initiative.
 HIMSS is also home to the Electronic Health Records Association.
 Supported by both the American Medical Informatics Association and HIMSS, the Alliance for Nursing Informatics represents more than 2,000 nurses and brings together 18 distinct nursing informatics groups that function independently.
 With 76 partnering organizations, HIMSS sponsors National Health IT Week, a collaborative forum during which key healthcare constituents - vendors, provider organizations, payors, pharmaceutical/biotech companies, governmental agencies, industry/professional associations, research foundations, and consumer protection groups - work together to elevate national attention to the necessity of greater health IT (information technology) adoption.

 On January 16, 2019, the company announced the sale of its HIMSS Analytics platform to Definitive Healthcare.

+Electronic Medical Record Adoption Model: HIMSS developed the Electronic Medical Record Adoption Model (EMRAM), a globally recognized assessment of digital excellence in healthcare, ranging from Stage 0 to Stage 7.
+Stage 7, a rare achievement, indicates nearly complete elimination of paper records and extensive use of computerized provider order entry and clinical decision support systems.
+As of 2018, only 6% of US hospitals had reached Stage 7.

+Industry Collaboration: HIMSS collaborates with the Radiological Society of North America on the Integrating the Healthcare Enterprise (IHE) initiative and supports the Electronic Health Records Association.
+The Alliance for Nursing Informatics, backed by HIMSS and the American Medical Informatics Association, represents over 2,000 nurses.
+HIMSS also sponsors National Health IT Week with 76 partner organizations to promote health IT adoption.